-Needless to say, I didn’t get the job, even though my work was “brilliant.”
-I can’t and won’t give myself away anymore.
+I didn’t get the job, even though my work was “brilliant.”
+I couldn’t give myself away anymore since taking my stand.
 No more compromise, no more suffering.
-I took a stand for myself!
-I have so much faith and trust in the Divine that the exact right job will come!!
-I’m saying affirmations from Florence Shovel Shinn:
+I gained so much faith and trust in the Divine that I knew the exact right job would come!

-I have found sparkles of creativity raining down on me!
-It feels really good and is very exciting!
-I love tweaking my web-site and designing things!
-I use Canva as a design platform – it’s free.
-I take images mainly from my posts and add sayings and quotes to them.
-Quite simple really, but it’s a start.
-I’ve been on Pinterest “pinning” my stuff and having a lot of fun!
-I think it’s great progress that I care enough to want to enhance my small business and increase my blog traffic through creativity!
+Since taking a stand and addressing the past, sparks of creativity surfaced!
+It felt good and was very exciting!
+I started to really enjoy tweaking my website and designing things.
+I took images mainly from my posts and added sayings and quotes to them.
+I was sharing creations on social media and having a lot of fun!
+I think it was great progress that I cared enough to enhance my small business and increase my website traffic through creativity!

-I am standing for me being a creative, successful person.
+I stand for being a creative, successful person.

+Now, understanding that my creativity was tied up in my fear of expression – all expression, including taboo feelings, and perceived hurts, I now feel the freedom to express myself.
 It feels good being creative and expressive.
 It’s a lot of fun and life-enhancing.
-I am finding my passion and that’s all that has really mattered to me.
+I’m finding my passion and that’s what really matters to me.
 All it took was facing my dark side and finding a scared, small, being, afraid to say boo.
-Sending so much love and compassion to my teenager-self who is now growing up safely within my heart.
+Sending so much love and compassion to my younger self who is now growing up safely within my heart.

 The images in this post are the one’s I’ve designed by adding sayings to!
 Hope you enjoy!